-For Pro Industrial Pro-Cryl Universal Acrylic Primer, the raw materials were responsible for the largest environmental impact across all impact categories.
-Specifically, the pigments and resins were the most impactful raw materials.
+For the H&C® ClariShield® Solvent-Based Natural Look formulation, the raw materials were responsible for the largest environmental impact across all impact categories.
+Specifically, the resins were the most impactful raw materials.
 Manufacturing, packaging, use, and disposal were only responsible for a small percent of overall impact.
 Transportation impacts were significant for several impact categories, but still much smaller than those of the raw materials.
-Because the products contain some VOC, this led to a spike in smog formation during the use phase.

 Since the raw materials were responsible for the largest chunk of the impact, product performance and durability were especially important.
-Within Pro Industrial Pro-Cryl Universal Acrylic Primer, there was a range of as little as 1.48 kg of coating being needed to satisfy the functional unit to as much as 2.46 kg of coating.
-This means that over 50% more material may be needed depending on whether the technical or market based lifetime was used.

 Generally speaking, the longer a coating lasts, the better its environmental performance will be.
 Ultimately, the end-user should decide which lifetime is more appropriate for their decision-making.